 If your ETS heater is separately metered, it can charge during off-peak hours using an electricity delivery rate specifically designed for ETS heaters, called Rate A-LM.
-It can also charge using a "Time-Of-Use" (TOU) electricity delivery rate.
+Or you can put your entire household's electricity usage on a "Time-Of-Use" (TOU) electricity delivery rate.

 How much money will I save on my heating bills?

 The amount of money you save on your heating bills will vary based on several factors, such as the type of ETS heater you use, the layout of your home or business, and the amount of heat you use.
 Contact an ETS provider for more detailed estimates on cost and potential savings based on your specific location and needs.